-OPEC+ production increases
+• OPEC+ production increases

-During March, OPEC-9 production increased to 26.9m b/day (from 26.4m b/day in February) with Iran, Iraq and Libya, Venezuela, UAE and Nigeria each adding nearly 0.1m b/day.
-From the start of April, a group of eight countries within OPEC+ (Saudi included), who have provided voluntary production cuts over the last two years, will start increasing production monthly (by 140,000 b/day).
-Very early in April, the group announced its intention (from May) to increase the rate at which it returns withheld oil to the market.
-The group has stressed that it could be reversed at any time, should market conditions become looser
+From the start of April, a group of eight countries within OPEC+ (Saudi Arabia included), who have provided voluntary production cuts over the last two years, have started increasing production monthly (by at least 140,000 b/day).
+Early in April, the OPEC+ group announced its intention (from May) to increase the rate at which it returns withheld oil to the market, up to around 0.4m b/day.
+We believe that a driver of this increase is a signal from Saudi Arabia to overproducing OPEC+ members, especially Kazakhstan, that continued overproduction will not be tolerated.
+The group has stressed that it could be reversed at any time, should market conditions become looser.